15 Best Platforms For Bloggers

 Pros

-- Integrates seamlessly with LinkedIn’s social features.
+- Integrates seamlessly with LinkedIn's networking and engagement features.

 Cons

-- No direct monetization is available for creators.
+- No direct monetization features for creators.

 8. HubPages